 Te Puni Kōkiri administers Te Ture Whenua Maori Act 1993 (the Māori Land Act), which enables the legal processes related to whenua Māori.
 In August 2020, Te Ture Whenua Māori (Succession, Dispute Resolution, and Related Matters) Amendment Act introduced changes to the Act to better support Māori land owners to connect with and use their whenua.
-The changes come into force in early 2021.
+The changes come into force on Waitangi Day, 6 February 2021.

 Te Ture Whenua Maori Act 1993 upholds Māori land as a taonga tuku iho, a treasure handed through the generations, with special cultural significance to Māori.
 The Act facilitates the occupation, development and utilisation of that land by its owners and their whānau, hapū and descendants.